Kill All Processes Belonging to a User with pkill

 The pkill command is a bit of a blowtorch when pointed at usernames and can be thought of as a way to essentially forcibly quit everything belonging to a logged in user, but that can also make it a very powerful tool for troubleshooting and when dealing with defunct or zombie processes that have stayed intact despite a user logging out.

-We’ve discussed the pkill command before to kill processes with wildcards and specific apps/processes belonging to a single user, and though it’s a recent addition to the Mac since OS X Mountain Lion, it’s been around in the Linux world for quite some time.
+We’ve discussed the pkill command before to kill processes with wildcards and specific apps/processes belonging to a single user, and though it’s a recent addition to the Mac since Mac OS from Mac OS X Mountain Lion onward, it’s been around in the Linux world for quite some time.